quantaji/DLABNN-notes/03_feedback_alignment.md

     - feels like hidden layer receives both previous layer and top layer (but in a delayed way)
 - weight update: ``\Delta W_{i, \mathrm{ss}}=\eta\left(\mathbf{v}_{i, \mathrm{ss}}-\mathbf{v}_{i, \mathrm{ss}}^{\mathrm{ff}}\right) \mathbf{r}_{i-1, \mathrm{ss}}^T``
 - no gradient, only feedback signal, gradient is implicit
+- Advantages of the Deep Feedback Control (DFC) Algorithm:
+    - a) Supports continuous /asynchronous updates.
+    - b) Hidden layer activity does not need to be stored (no extra memory required).
+    - c) Highly parallelizable, but requires custom hardware.
+    - d) Very simple learning rule that is local in space and time and solely based on the neuron's activity and effectively implements a delta rule.
+    - e) Absence of phases or back-propagation of errors (e.g. as in standard BP).
+    - f) The optimization approach ‘Gauss-Newton’ which is fundamentally different from BP and standard gradient descent learning.